 Black & White Cabs has the need to collect and provide data, statistics and information such as licence expiry dates, next of kin, current contact details etc. These details are important in allowing staff to service inquiries in an efficient manner.
-To ensure this information is accurate, it is necessary for drivers to re-apply for affiliation from time to time.
-Hence, the company regularly collects and provides information that is categorised as "personal information" under The Privacy Act 1988.
-By affiliating with Black & White Cabs, affiliated persons consent to the use of the personal information provided in accordance with the company's privacy policy which is compliant with The Privacy Act 1988.
+To ensure this information is accurate, it is necessary for drivers to re-apply for affiliation every two years.
+Hence, the company regularly collects and provides information that is categorised as "personal information" under the Privacy Act 1988.
+By affiliating with Black & White Cabs, affiliated persons consent to the use of the personal information provided in accordance with the company's privacy policy which is compliant with the Privacy Act 1988.